system-transparency/stprov/docs/stprov-system.md

 ## Introduction

 stprov is a System Transparency provisioning tool designed to lock down initial trust in a platform.
-The platform to be provisioned is assumed to have an ugly and buggy interface.
-For example, the operator may be managing the platform through a remote web interface that does not support copy-paste, and which randomly drops some input characters as well as rendering output in weird ways.
-The platform is further assumed to use the same stboot image as several other platforms, meaning it needs to be provisioned with its own host-specific configuration to become useful: network settings, cryptographic secrets, etc.
+The platform to be provisioned is assumed to have a poor management interface.
+For example, it may be a remote web console that does not support copy-paste.
+The platform is further assumed to use the same stboot image as several other platforms.
+In other words, it needs to be provisioned with its own host-specific configuration to become useful.

 The stprov architecture is composed of two parts:

   1. Local: client-side that the operator runs on, e.g., a provisioning laptop.
   2. Remote: server-side that the operator runs on the platform to provision.

-As alluded to above, the operator's user interface to the platform is buggy.
+As alluded to above, the operator's user interface to the platform is poor.
 Therefore, the input and output needed in the remote part is kept to a minimum.
 This amounts to configuring the network and setting up a secure channel to the operator's local system that has reliable input and output.